garnser/community.privx/README.md

 This collection includes modules and plugins to manage PrivX resources.

 ## Content
-- `add_host`: An action plugin to manage hosts in PrivX.
+- `add_host`: An module plugin to manage hosts in PrivX.
+- `privx_lookup`: A module to perform lookups in Privx

 ## Installation